eclab/edisyn/README.md

 I believe that the following should work:

-1. Download and install at least [Java 11](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
-(You'll need to JDK, as Oracle is getting rid of the JRE, which is only Java 8).
-An alternative is to install [OpenJDK](https://jdk.java.net/), which doesn't have Oracle's license restrictions -- though you'll need to use [JarFix](https://johann.loefflmann.net/en/software/jarfix/index.html) to fix the jar file association.
-Instead if I were going that route, I'd go with [Microsoft's OpenJDK installation](https://www.microsoft.com/openjdk), which sets up jar file association properly.
+1. Download and install at least Java 11.
+There are two options.
+I suggest OpenJDK: [Microsoft's OpenJDK installation](https://www.microsoft.com/openjdk) is the easiest route.
+An alternative is to install [Oracle's JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html), but it has more onerous license restrictions.
 2. Download Edisyn's jar file, called [edisyn.jar](https://cs.gmu.edu/~eclab/projects/edisyn/edisyn.jar).
 3. Double-click on edisyn.jar to launch Edisyn.